flyingSpagetiMonstr/PRNG/readme.md

 # PRNG

+A Pseudorandom Number Generator in C

-Not using any existing cryptographic algorithms or PRNGs.
+Not using any existing cryptographic algorithms or PRNGs

-Randomness is tested under the test suit of NIST SP 800-22.
+Randomness is tested under the test suit of NIST SP 800-22

-For how it works, see explain.md.
+For how it works, see explain.md

 currently two versions:
 - on branch "master"